Artifact found at Civil War site may be a 'witch bottle' used to ward off evil spirits. Really - KTVZ

 “Witch bottles are the type of things people would use more generally in famine, political strife or feeling under threat,” said Jones.
 “The Union troops were definitely under all those kinds of existential threats or fears.”

 Officials stress the witch bottle scenario is a theory.
-With the top of the bottle broken, any other items beyond the nails — possibly urine — evaporated or disappeared.
+Because of the crack, any other items beyond the nails — possibly urine — evaporated or disappeared.
 “It would be pointless to do the type of analysis one might do if the bottled had been capped and intact,” the center’s director said.

 So, while the true story may never be known, Jones believes the war environment, the existence of the nails and the placement of the bottle make it likely the bottle was used as a talisman.

-Note: Clarification: This story has been updated to provide more detail on the positioning of the bottle pieces.